Let’s state the obvious: job seeking is tough.

 Networking to most job seekers is scary.
 It is also one of the most misunderstood job seeking activities.
 At its most basic, networking means reaching out.
 Reaching out to people you already know and also developing new contacts, either through current relationships or through cold-calling and face-to-face introductions.

 Networking means reaching out to friends, family, former colleagues, clients, vendors and others you know to gather information about new job prospects and contacts.
-But it can also mean introducing yourself to complete strangers at networking events, or (even scarier!) calling someone you’ve never met and asking them for guidance and assistance.
+But it can also mean introducing yourself to complete strangers at networking events, or (even scarier!) calling someone you’ve never met over the telephone and asking them for guidance and assistance.

 Here’s why it is scary to call someone blindly: It is unnerving to put ourselves on display to be judged; it is difficult talking about ourselves; it is embarrassing having to ask for help and it is awkward having to ‘prove’ ourselves to complete strangers.
 Networking with strangers also means risking rejection.
 What if they don’t call me back?
 What if they are not interested in my background?

 One job seeker I interviewed had a very common sense approach to cold-calling job prospects.

 As part of his job search, Tom was researching companies and came across a mid-size marketing company that specialized in health care public relations.
 As a former mid-level PR manager at a hospital, he thought it was a good fit.
 He went on to LinkedIn and quickly found someone that worked at the company with the title “Director of Communications.”
 Better yet, he found that this person also had a background in hospital public relations and that they both belonged to the same professional association.

 So armed with that information, he decided to call this person.

 How do you start a conversation?
 What kind of message do you leave?
 What do you ask for?